“Long Term Equestrian Development”. Sounds fancy. But what does it have to do with you?

 Travel Funding

 Helping riders to experience the larger competition world has always been an NBEA goal and LTED initiative.
 In the past, that has meant support for teams representing New Brunswick at Atlantic Coast Games and Canadian INterprovincial Equestrian Championships.
-With the demise of those competitions, the NBEA supports individual riders who are taking it upon themselves to venture beyond the Maritimes to compete in large sanctioned competitions in Quebec and Ontario.
+With the demise of those competitions, the NBEA supports individual riders who compete in New Brunswick, but who are also taking it upon themselves to venture beyond the Maritimes to compete in large sanctioned competitions in Quebec and Ontario.

 Funding is dependant upon the number of applicants in a given year and the amount of travel and expense incurred.
 Deadline to apply for funding is October 1st.